openvinotoolkit/openvino/docs/optimization_guide/memory_optimization_guide.md

 .. warning::

-   Before applying any of recommendations provided here, note that it may significantly impact first inference latency.
+   Before applying any of the recommendations provided here, note that it may significantly impact first inference latency.

 The most RAM-consuming OpenVINO stage is model compilation.
 It may cause several issues:

 * Not enough memory to compile a model.
 To decrease memory requirement, the following options may be applied:

-  * Weights mapping - we introduced memory mapping (using ``mmap``) as a default way to work with weights.
-For the moment feature is supported by IR frontend.
+  * Weights mapping - memory mapping (using ``mmap``) has been introduced as the default way to work with weights.
+Currently, this feature is supported by the IR frontend.
-    Mapping may be switched by specifying ``ov::enable_mmap(BOOL)`` property for the ``ov::Core``.
+    Mapping may be switched by specifying the ``ov::enable_mmap(BOOL)`` property for the ``ov::Core``.
-    Because of its "memory on demand" nature, there is no need to store weights fully in RAM, so it decreases memory level required for compilation.
-Also, ``mmap`` provides extensive memory sharing, so the following compilation of the same model will fetch same memory from RAM instead of additional read from storage
+    Because of its "memory-on-demand" nature, there is no need to store all weights in RAM.
+Storing just the data that is needed at the moment lowers the amount of memory required for compilation.
+Moreover, ``mmap`` provides extensive memory sharing, so the consecutive compilation of the same model will fetch the information already stored in RAM instead of reading it one more time from storage.

-  * Decrease the number of threads for compilation - to change the number of threads, specify ``ov::compilation_num_threads(NUMBER)`` property for the ``ov::Core`` or pass as an additional argument to ``ov::Core::compile_model()``
+  * Decrease the number of threads for compilation - to change the number of threads, specify the ``ov::compilation_num_threads(NUMBER)`` property for the ``ov::Core`` or pass it as an additional argument to ``ov::Core::compile_model()``

 * Not enough memory to recompile a model.
 If model compilation is successful but one of the following recompilations fails due lack of resources, it may be caused by: